hammerheim-game/hammerheim-rules/5-warbands.md

 Step Aside: The warrior has a natural ability to avoid injury in combat.
 Each time he suffers a wound in close combat he may make an additional saving throw of 5+.
-This save is never modified and is taken after all other armour saves.
+This save is never modified and is taken after all other armor saves.

 Axe Master: The warrior may parry with normal axes as per normal parrying rules.